Individualized Education Program: Accommodation

 Some of a student's educational needs may be met using class accommodations.
 Accommodations are typically provided by general educators within the general education environment.
-Accommodations do not involve modifying the material's content but rather allows students to receive information or to demonstrate what they have learned in ways that work around their impairment, thereby minimizing the likelihood of a significant disability.
+Accommodations do not involve modifying the material's content but rather allow students to receive information or to demonstrate what they have learned in ways that work around their impairment, thereby minimizing the likelihood of a significant disability.
 Furthermore, an accommodation enables a student to complete the same assignment as their peers, but with adjustments in areas such as timing, format, setting, schedule, response method, or presentation.
 For example, a child may complete fewer/different parts of a homework assignment or an assessment than other students.
 They may also write shorter papers or be given different projects and assignments in replacement of the original task.

 Accommodations may also include provisions such as preferential seating, providing photocopies of teacher notes, giving oral rather than written quizzes, extended time for tests and assignments, use of a word processor or laptop, taking tests in a quiet room, prompts and reminders for focus breaks for sensory needs, and assistance with specific subject areas.

 Modifications

 Modifications in the curriculum can occur if a student needs to learn material that the class has moved on from, like working on exponents while the class is moving on to applying them in the order of operations.
 In other words, a modification changes the lesson or what the student needs to learn.
-Modifications involves adjusting the curriculum.
+Modifications involve adjusting the curriculum.
 They also may occur in grading rubrics, where a student with an IEP may be assessed on different standards than other students.

 Modifications can be made to the program's content, such as lowering criteria for academic success, decreasing alternative state assessments, such as off-grade level assessments, or allowing the student to receive a "focused grade"—a grade that is recognized in a high school diploma, but is noted as "focused".